The CADE ATP System Competition

 System Evaluation

-CASC ranks the ATP systems at the division level.
+The ATP systems are ranked at the division level.
 For each ATP system, for each problem, four items of data are recorded: whether or not the problem was solved, the CPU and wall clock times taken (as measured by StarExec's runsolver utility, and prepended to each line of the system's stdout), and whether or not a solution (proof or model) was output.

 The systems are ranked according to the number of problems solved with an acceptable solution output.
 Ties are broken according to the average time taken over problems solved.
 Trophies are awarded to the competition divisions' winners.